-Q. What is the meaning of Yahweh or where does it come from?
+What is the meaning of Yahweh or where does it come from?

 When they wrote His name they used 4 initials to represent it.
 They were translated into English as JHVH.
-The King James translators put LORD, all in caps, where the initials appeared.
+The King James translators put LORD, all in caps, where the initials appeared in the Hebrew text.
 Somewhere along the way vowels from Elohim, which means God, and Adonai, which means Lord, were added to the initials forming Jehovah.
-Later it was determined that in the Hebrew language the four initials are pronounced Yodh, He, Waw, and He, Yahweh is a more accurate pronunciation of God’s name.
+Later it was determined that since in the Hebrew language the four initials are pronounced Yodh, He, Waw, and He, Yahweh is a more accurate pronunciation of God’s name.